 The following are just techniques, and principles that I have come to know along the way in my journey of finding ways to better myself and my life in general.
 If you apply them in your life, not only they will simplify it, but also help you get maximum results.

 - Single Handling Technique or The Law of Single Handling.

 It states, “You will only maximize your performance and potential when you discipline yourself to concentrate single-mindedly on the single most important task from beginning to completion without distraction.”
 And doing this way, you effectively optimize your output and productivity.

 It is one of the most powerful time management techniques that can help you be more productive and effective in completing and accomplishing your tasks and goals.
 It suggests that when you start a task, avoid all distractions and keep doing the task until is completed.

-I will give you one simple example in dating people relationship area.
-Which one is a wise decision to make; to date one person at a time until you find your sweetheart, or to date two or multiple people, simultaneously or at the same time and then from them pick one of your choice?
+I will give you one simple example in dating relationship area.
+Which one is a wise decision to make; to date one person at a time until you find your sweetheart, or to date two or multiple people, simultaneously?
 I think you have got my point now.
-Besides, if you happened to date two people at the same time and one of them found about it, he or she is going to leave.
-And then you will be forced to decide which one to pick and continue dating, unless of course your belief and religion allows you to marry or date more than one person simultaneously, and they are okay about it.
+Besides, if you happen to date two people at the same time and one of them found about it, he or she is going to leave.
+And then you will be forced to decide which one to pick and continue dating, unless of course your beliefs and values allow you to marry or date more than one person simultaneously, and those significant others are also okay with it.

 If you have to do something, it’s better if you do it wholeheartedly, and give it your all.
 Doing two or multiple things simultaneously, chances are, you will do them halfheartedly.
 In order to get maximum results, you need to give 100 percent of your attention to whatever activity or task you will be doing.